preeve9534/pdjr-skplugin-devantech/README.md

 __signalk-devantech__ implements a reporting and control interface for multi-channel relay modules manufactured by the UK company Devantech.
-These plugin supports devices that are operated over USB, WiFi and wired ethernet and may support modules from other manufacturers which have a compatible interfacing principle.
+The plugin supports devices that are operated over USB, WiFi and wired ethernet and may support similar devices from other manufacturers which have a compatible interfacing principle.

-The plugin accepts relay operating commands over a *control channel*. commands received on a control channel which can be either a Signal K notification path or a Unix domain socket (IPC).
+The plugin accepts relay operating commands over a *control channel* which can be either a Signal K notification path or a Unix domain socket (IPC).
-Relays are then operated using the Devantech protocol particular to the specific relay module type.
+Relays are operated using protocols specified in the plugin configuration file.
-Relay module models and their operating parameters are in the plugin configuration file which includes definitions for most of the Devantech product range.
+The supplied configuration file includes definitions for most of the Devantech product range.

 __signalk-devantech__ was designed to operate alongside